Easter in Sydney: Egg Hunts, Shows, Markets & More!

 Alternative Easter Shows for 2026

-If the main Showground feels a bit overwhelming or you’re looking for something easier on the wallet, the Sydney Family Show at Moore Park is a great alternative.
-It’s smaller, more manageable with younger kids, and for 2026, it runs for over two weeks, covering both the long weekend and the full school holiday period.
+If the main Showground feels a bit overwhelming or you’re looking for something easier on the wallet, this Moore Park show is a great alternative.
+It’s smaller, more manageable with younger kids, and now in its third year it’s found its feet as a genuine Easter event in its own right.

 New for 2026: They’ve added the “Outback Jack Stockman Show,” which features working sheepdogs and horsemanship—perfect if you want a bit of that “country” feel without the Olympic Park crowds.
 They also have a motorcycle stunt show and, as always, their massive Easter egg hunt.